Rule of inference: Definition

-Some logicians employ the therefore sign ($\therefore$) together or instead of the horizontal line to indicate where the conclusion begins.
+Some logicians employ the therefore sign ($\therefore$) either together with or instead of the horizontal line to indicate where the conclusion begins.
 The sequent notation, a different approach, uses a single line in which the premises are separated by commas and connected to the conclusion with the turnstile symbol ($\vdash$), as in $P \to Q, P \vdash Q$.
-The letters $P$ and $Q$ in these formulas are so-called metavariables: they stand for any simple or compound proposition.

-Rules of inference belong to logical systems and distinct logical systems may use different rules of inference.
-For example, universal instantiation is a rule of inference in the system of first-order logic but not in propositional logic.
-Rules of inference play a central role in proofs as explicit procedures for arriving at a new line of a proof based on the preceding lines.
+Rules of inference are part of logical systems and different systems employ distinct sets of rules.
+For example, universal instantiation (Note: Universal instantiation infers a statement about a specific individual from a universal claim, as in the argument "Everyone must pay taxes.
+Therefore, Wesley must pay taxes.") is a rule of inference in the system of first-order logic but not in propositional logic.
+Rules of inference play a central role in proofs as explicit procedures for deriving new lines of a proof from preceding lines.
 Proofs involve a series of inferential steps and often use various rules of inference to establish the theorem they intend to demonstrate.
+(Note: The expression quod erat demonstrandum (abbreviated as Q.E.D.) is sometimes placed at the end of proofs to indicate that the original hypothesis has been demonstrated.)
 Rules of inference are definitory rules—rules about which inferences are allowed.
 They contrast with strategic rules, which govern the inferential steps needed to prove a certain theorem from a specific set of premises.
 Mastering definitory rules by itself is not sufficient for effective reasoning since they provide little guidance on how to reach the intended conclusion.
+(Note: There are different strategies used to formulate proofs.
+For example, reductio ad absurdum seeks to establish a conclusion by showing that its negation is contradictory.)
 As standards or procedures governing the transformation of symbolic expressions, rules of inference are similar to mathematical functions taking premises as input and producing a conclusion as output.
 According to one interpretation, rules of inference are inherent in logical operators (Note: Logical operators or constants are expressions used to form and connect propositions, such as not, or, and if...then....) found in statements, making the meaning and function of these operators explicit without adding any additional information.

 George Boole (1815–1864) made key contributions to symbolic logic in general and propositional logic in particular.